severinocarlos/Ray-tracing/README.md

 # Run the code:
 $ python cli.py -j <file.json>

-E.g - using a version-3 (you can choose the image to be rendered by looking at the inputs folder):
+E.g - using the version-3 (you can choose the image to be rendered by looking at the inputs folder):
 $ python cli.py -j espelho-0.json

 ```